nectostr/githubchecker/README.md

 # Githubchecker
 ### A project to automatically check repos on updates in specific date range

+## General Logic
+1. *Find target*
+Find a list of target repos (upload from file or find automatically by certain pattern)
+2. *Collect data*
+Work through the repos and collect active committers in the certain period of time
+3. *Provide results*
+Just print committers emails (option list) or add scores of the committers to existing csv file (add option)

 ## Initializing on start
 1. Get a token from https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 Provide read writes on repos/projects and users for this token